 Is cauliflower rice better for you than traditional rice?

-Can you buy cauliflower Rice?
+Can you buy cauliflower rice?

 Which gluten-free and low-carb soy sauce do you recommend?

-- It’s super easy to make.
+- This recipe is super easy to make.

-- It’s made with simple ingredients.
+- It uses simple ingredients.

 - It’s vegetarian and gluten-free.